John A. Hartwell

-John Augustus "Josh" Hartwell (September 27, 1869 – November 30, 1940) was an American football player and coach, military officer, and physician.
+John Augustus "Josh" Hartwell (September 27, 1869 – November 30, 1940) was an American college football player and coach, military officer, and physician.
 Hartwell attended Yale University, where he played end for Walter Camp's Bulldogs football team from 1888 to 1891.
 In 1891, Hartwell was named an All-American for a season in which Yale was unbeaten, untied, unscored against, and later recognized as a national champion by a number of selectors.

 Hartwell graduated from Yale in 1892, holding both PhD and MD degrees, and began a career as a surgeon in New York City.
 He also continued with football as a coach.
-He served as the head football coach at Lehigh University in 1892, the United States Naval Academy in 1893, New York University in 1894, and at his alma mater in 1895, compiling a career college football coaching record of 21–12–2.
+He served as the head football coach at Lehigh University in 1892, the United States Naval Academy in 1893, New York University in 1894, and at his alma mater in 1895, compiling a career coaching record of 21–12–2.
 Hartwell's 1895 Yale squad went 13–0–2 and was later recognized as a national champion by Parke H. Davis.

 In 1918, Hartwell was commissioned a major in the U.S. Army Medical Corps, with which he served in France during World War I. From 1910 until his retirement in 1938, he was a professor of clinical surgery at Cornell University Medical College.
 Hartwell was a pioneer of thoracic surgery and an early champion of safe and effective contraception.
 He was a well-known outdoorsman throughout his life and a friend and caregiver to Theodore Roosevelt.

 Early life and college

-Hartwell was born on September 27, 1869, in Deckertown, Sussex County, New Jersey, to Samuel Slawson Hartwell, an 1859 graduate of Yale University, and Mary Clarinda (Stiles) Hartwell.
+Hartwell was born on September 27, 1869, in Deckertown, New Jersey, to Samuel Slawson Hartwell, an 1859 graduate of Yale University, and Mary Clarinda (Stiles) Hartwell.
 John was one of four children born to the couple.
 The elder Hartwell served as headmaster for a private school, allowing for an easy education to be provided to the family.
 However, when John was twelve, his mother died, and his father followed he a year later.
 Other members of the "closely knit family" came and helped the four children, converting the school building into a boarding house.
 The house provided the family with enough money to live on, and continued to provide education to the children.
 While in secondary school, John began playing sports and developed a wish to enter the medical field.

 In 1885, Hartwell entered biology classes at Yale University, majoring in biology.
 In order to cover the cost of schooling, Hartwell took up a number of jobs; among them were participating in athletic tests and coaching sports teams during his vacation periods.
 Hartwell also joined the freshman class's crew team.
 He was presented with prizes for the awards for Excellence in all the Studies of Freshman Year and Excellence in Physics, as well as being named a member of The Colony and Berzelius club.
 Hartwell was relatively quiet his sophomore year, quitting the class crew team.
 However, he was still very competitive in his studies.